Benefits of a Post Graduate or Prep Year for Athletics

 Results

 Perkiomen School has had a lot of success in the past few years with athletes who chose to either reclassify or complete a post-graduate year.
-We have sent over a dozen of these “5th year” student-athletes to participate in collegiate athletics, specifically in men’s basketball, women’s basketball, and baseball.
-These include Bryce Porter (West Chester, PA) attending Siena College to play baseball, and Chris Arcidiacono (Langhorne, PA), Keeshawn Kellman (Allentown, PA), and Josh Odunowo (Laurel, MD) attending Villanova University, Princeton University, and Columbia University respectively to compete in men’s basketball.
+Dozens of our “5th year” student-athletes have gone on to participate in collegiate athletics, specifically in men’s basketball, women’s basketball, lacrosse, and baseball, and we are thrilled to support our Panthers in College

 Next Steps

-If you are interested in improving your game and increasing your recruitment opportunities like these former Panthers, please fill out the Athletic Inquiry form or contact Associate Director of Admissions & Financial Aid Terry Mangan at tmangan@perkiomen.org.
+If you are interested in improving your game and increasing your recruitment opportunities like these former Panthers, please fill out the Athletic Inquiry form or contact Associate Director of Admissions & Financial Aid John Williams at jwilliams@perkiomen.org.

 Athletic Inquiry Form Post Grad & Prep Year at Perkiomen Why Boarding?